mattlee2021/spaceX_Launches_React/README.md

-# React Page using SpaceX GraphQL API
+# React App using SpaceX GraphQL API
 This react page pulls in data from the SpaceX GraphQL API.
 The GraphQL fields displayed concern different SpaceX missions with information on place/date of launch, rocket used, and an official SpaceX video of the launch.

 # Installation